Applied Mathematics Major: FAQ

 No. Yale does not acknowledge your concentration in any official way.
 This allows the major to be more flexible in allowing concentrations that may not be traditional fields of study at Yale.

 All concentration courses must be mathematical.
 That is, the problem sets, projects, and exams must all involve substantial mathematical work.
-At least two of the courses must be advanced, which typically means they have a number 300 or higher.
+As noted in the YCPS, at least three advanced courses in the field of concentration are required, which typically means they have a number 300 or higher, although some departments have different numbering systems indicating advanced courses.

 Many students choose a concentration that is already another major/department at Yale; for example, computer science, S&DS, or physics.
 But please do not feel limited to these options: recent majors have concentrated in machine learning, mathematical biology, and other more niche fields.
 As long as there are three mathematical courses to take in the field (at least two of which are advanced), you can consider concentrating in it.
 But all concentrations, even standard ones like S&DS, must be approved by the DUS, and must have their constituent courses approved as well.